Genivia/ugrep/README.md

                   Pathnames are listed once per file searched.
 If  the  standard input is searched, the string ``(standard input)'' is written.

-           --label[=label]
+           --label[=LABEL]
-                  Displays  the label value when input is read from standard input where a file name would normally be printed in the output.
+                  Displays  the LABEL value when input is read from standard input where a file name would normally be printed in the output.
 This option applies to options -H, -L, and -l.

-           -m num, --max-count=num
+           -m NUM, --max-count=NUM
-                  Stop reading the input after num matches.
+                  Stop reading the input after NUM matches.

            -n, --line-number
                   Each  output line is preceded by its relative line number in the